effxhq/go-lifecycle/README.md

 1. **Initialization** - The application is idle.
 Developers are free to install and configure plugins as they need.
    Should the application encounter any errors, all registered plugins are shutdown.

-1. **Migrating** - The application runs each plugins `Migrate` step (if it has one).
+1. **Running** - The application runs each plugins `Run` step (if it has one).
 Should the application encounter any errors, all plugins are shutdown.
 Particularly useful for running database migrations or any other pre-work you might need to perform.

 1. **Started** - The application runs each plugins `Start` step (if it has one).
 Should the application encounter any errors when starting, all plugins are shutdown.
 Once all plugins have been started, the main thread blocks and waits for shut down.

 1. **Shutdown** - Triggered one of three ways.
 The first two deal with the prior two states.
-Should an application encounter any errors when migrating or starting up, they trigger a shutdown.
+Should an application encounter any errors when running or starting up, they trigger a shutdown.
 The last way an application can be triggers is by sending either a `SIGTERM` or `SIGINT` signal.
 Once shutdown, the application runs each plugins `Shutdown` step.